Feeling stuck in therapy? The surprising power of sandplay

 It is not uncommon for someone to feel ‘stuck’, or stagnated, in therapy.
 You may feel that you are going around in circles, are not able to gain new insight, or even feel increasingly hopeless about moving forward.

-In the past decade, thanks to advancement in neuroscience, psychologist have learned much about the ability for the brain to change, the right-left brain communication, and the mind-body linkage.
-Since then, there has been an upsurge of evidence that therapies involving multiple level of perception - visual, kinaesthetic, sensory - can be extremely powerful, and can move therapy along by tapping into places where talking therapy cannot.
-Amongst which, sandplay therapy has gained much popularity; it is a great facilitator of the talking therapy and can be used alongside other modalities.
+In the past decade, thanks to advancements in neuroscience, psychologists have learned much about the ability of the brain to change, the right-left brain communication, and the mind-body linkage.
+Since then, there has been an upsurge of evidence that therapies involving multiple levels of perception - visual, kinaesthetic, sensory - can be extremely powerful, and can move therapy along by tapping into places where talking therapy cannot.
+Amongst which, sandplay therapy has gained much popularity; it is a great facilitator of talking therapy and can be used alongside other modalities.

 What is sandplay therapy?

 Sandplay therapy is originally developed by Dora Kalff, who integrated Jungian psychology and Buddhist philosophy to create this powerful and creative form of working with the mind.
 Based on the depth psychology of Carl Jung, sandplay falls back on a rich history of over 75 years of clinical application by psychologists and therapists from around the world.

 It is considered one of the most potent yet safe methods and has been found to be effective in working with a wide range of issues, from existential inner conflicts to PTSD and trauma.

 When you walk into a sandtray room you will be provided with shelves full of figures and miniatures, representing most ‘archetypes’ — people, animals, machines, mythological characters, historical and contemporary objects found in the world.